Invest in companies that protect biodiversity, animals, and their habitats. Align your investment objectives with the well-being of animals.

 Protect and conserve wildlife by investing in companies that manage plastic, hazardous waste, and carbon output.

 Inhumane animal testing has a negative impact on animal welfare.
-The Animal Welfare Portfolio does not contain any companies that partake in animal testing.
+The Animal Welfare Portfolio contains companies that are raising the bar of ethics and standards in their animal care practices.

 Please download the Animal Welfare Portfolio Fact Sheet for more information about the portfolio.
 Download The Fact Sheet